Ibrokhim7755/NLP-Natural-Language-Processing/README.md

 Chatbots and conversational agents: Building programs that can engage in natural language conversations with users.

 Speech recognition and synthesis: Converting spoken language into written text and vice versa.

+NLP applications are diverse and can be found in various fields such as customer service, healthcare, finance, education, and more.
+Advances in machine learning, deep learning, and neural networks have significantly improved the performance of NLP systems, allowing them to handle complex language tasks more effectively.